cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 * Remove the automatically created excludes for MySQL and MariaDB packages from `/etc/yum.conf`
    * Specifically, the line `exclude=mysql* mariadb*`
-* Install the newest available cloudlinux-release package over the previous one.
+* Install the newest available `cloudlinux-release` package over the previous one.
+   * This will replace the AlmaLinux and CloudLinux package repository configuration files that were modified by cldeploy step-down conversion.
    * Make sure the new files replace the old ones - check for presence of `.rpmnew` files.
 * Update the system normally.

 ### Troubleshooting

-If you receive any troubles during the conversion process, please feel free to search our [knowledgebase](https://cloudlinux.zendesk.com/hc/en-us) or contact our support and attach the conversion log (/var/log/cldeploy.log).
+If you receive any troubles during the conversion process, please feel free to search our [knowledge base](https://cloudlinux.zendesk.com/hc/en-us) or contact our support and attach the conversion log (/var/log/cldeploy.log).

 ### How to enable secure boot for CloudLinux 9